 Prone leg lifts strengthen your lower back and buttocks and stretch the front of your thighs.
 Do this exercise 2 to 3 times a week.

 - Lie on your stomach on a mat on the floor or on a firm bed, with a pillow underneath abdomen.

 - Rest head on arms, or put a rolled-up towel under forehead.
 You can also put a rolled towel under each shoulder and under your feet if you like.

 - Take a deep breath, gently press your pelvis against the pillow, and squeeze your buttocks.

-- Do 10 with the other leg.
+- Repeat 10 times, then do 10 with the other leg.

 If you’re older than age 65, your doctor will likely suggest a DEXA scan at least once to look for bone loss.